 This Tuesday, we will be reading through Revelation 21-22.
 We have reached the end.
 The teleological, eschatological, conclusion to not only the Revelation of Jesus Christ to John but to the entirety of Scripture and the story of God and humanity.

 Remember the story.
-God, in the fulness of the Trinity, creates everything.
+God, in the fullness of the Trinity, creates everything.
 He is the maker of heaven and earth, of all that is, seen and unseen.
 He creates humanity in his image and likeness.
 He forms us from the dust of the ground and placed us in a Garden – a paradeisos.
 The serpent, however, comes and deceives us.
 Writing in the 4th century, St. Athanasius states “Instead of remaining in the state in which God had created them, they were in process of becoming corrupted entirely, and death had them completely under its dominion.”
-The whole story of the Scriptures is how, through the Incarnation, Passion, and Resurrection, of Jesus, our corrupted nature is healed, death is defeated, and we are once more in the presence of the Glory of God.
+The whole story of the Scriptures is how, through the Incarnation, Passion, and Resurrection, of Jesus, our corrupted nature is healed, death is defeated, and we are once more in the presence of the Glory of God in the Garden.
 Revelation is John’s extraordinary and graphic depiction of this victory where ultimately the deceiving, accusatory Serpent, the Beast of injustice and oppression, Death, and Hell itself are consumed in a refining restorative fire.

 John’s Final Vision:

 John’s final vision is of a new heaven and new earth, for the first heaven and the first earth had passed away, for the sea was no more, and the new Jerusalem descends out of heaven prepared as a Bride for the Lamb.
 John’s vision ends with a marriage – a wedding feast between Christ and his Church.
 It is a joyful occasion and the very union of God and his Creation.
 It is a vision of magnificence, beauty, and incredible scope and depth.